Romeo & Juliet

 In this intimate ballet, Willett attempts to look beyond the big tragic moments of the well-known story into the characters who lived those moments: first love, the death of a close relative, filial obligation.
 Two hearts that couldn’t be joined in life are united in a death that is not sweet, but a warning: to seek concord among social/political differences, among family, among those who love but don’t fully understand us.

 This version attempts to wring life out of these deaths, while doing justice to the story’s other remarkable contrasts: love and hate, youth and age, a funeral on a wedding day.
 Willett’s Romeo and Juliet is more than a story of pretty teenage lovers, but of voyagers across the barriers that separate forbidden loves, but also creeds, cities, and our own mortalities.

-Steinmeier’s music goes hand-in-hand with the ballet's vocabulary of movement, as it is tailored for the plot-scanrio and themes employed in the work.
-Moving, cinematic, and highly percussive, Steinmeier’s score links with Willett’s emotional and relateable portrayal of the elation of first love, family discord, and the weight of grief.
+Steinmeier’s music goes hand-in-hand with the ballet's vocabulary of movement, as it is tailored for the plot-scenario and themes employed in the work.
+Moving, cinematic, and highly percussive, Steinmeier’s score links with Willett’s emotional and relatable portrayal of the elation of first love, family discord, and the weight of grief.

-If you would like to set Romeo and Juliet on your company, or to see further video samples, please contact me.
+If you would like to stage Romeo and Juliet (full length, or excerpts) on your company, or to see further video samples , please contact me.